ptitSeb/box64/docs/USAGE.md

  * 2 : Launch `gdbserver` when a segfault, bus error or illegal instruction signal is trapped, attached to the offending process, and go in an endless loop, waiting.
  Use `gdb /PATH/TO/box64` and then `target remote 127.0.0.1:1234` to connect to the gdbserver (or use actual IP if not on the machine).
 After that, the procedure is the same as with ` BOX64_JITGDB=1`.
  This mode can be usefullwhen programs redirect all console output to a file (like Unity3D Games)
+ * 3 : Launch `lldb` when a segfault, bus error or illegal instruction signal is trapped, attached to the offending process and go in an endless loop, waiting.

 #### BOX64_NORCFILES
 If the env var exist, no rc files (like /etc/box64.box64rc and ~/.box64rc) will be loaded